-Fred Lewis now serves as the Eminent Professor of Law and Letters at Florida Southern College.
-He attended Florida Southern during his undergraduate years.
+R. Fred Lewis is our founder and now serves as the Eminent Professor of Law and Letters at Florida Southern College.
+He was a scholar athlete and attended Florida Southern during his undergraduate years.
+He served on the Florida Supreme Court from 1999 to January 2019.
 He continues to lead these efforts and visit schools regularly.
+Now he is also engaged with teaching at the postsecondary level.

 For further information or to learn how to partner with a school or legal professional, contact us.